fritzfrotz/derivatives_rag_chatbot/README.md

-Here's an updated README formatted for GitHub, incorporating your note that this is a project for the Derivatives Academy.

 Derivatives Chatbot 🤖
 Welcome to the Derivatives Chatbot project, developed for the Derivatives Academy!
 This interactive chatbot, built with Streamlit, LangChain, and OpenAI, is designed to answer market finance questions, specifically focusing on derivatives.
 The bot retrieves relevant content from a document-based knowledge base, processes user queries, and generates concise responses.